What is a Mechanical Engineering Technologist?

 - Senior Advisory

-Is There Going to be Demand for Mechanical Engineering Technologists?
+Are There Job Opportunities for Mechanical Engineering Technologists?

-There were about 76,800 jobs for Mechanical Engineering Technologist in 2016 (in the United States).
+In 2016, there was an estimated number of 76,800 jobs in the United States for Mechanical Engineering Technologist.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Mechanical Engineering Technologist by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.

 The states with the most job growth for Mechanical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.